HymavathiBonamsetty/AI-ML-Based-Mapping-of-Planetary-Morphology/README.md

 - [License](#license)

 ## Project Overview
 Planetary morphology studies the surface features and geological structures of planets, which provides insights into planetary evolution and geological history.
-This project applies machine learning algorithms to analyze satellite and telescope imagery, aiming to automate the detection and mapping of planetary features such as craters, ridges, valleys, and other geological formations.
+This project applies machine learning algorithms to analyze satellite and telescope imagery, aiming to automate the detection and mapping of planetary features.

 ## Objectives
 - To automate planetary feature recognition and classification through AI and ML techniques.